ErikWittern/openapi-snippet/README.md

   // do something with potential errors...
 }
 ```

+### Within the browser

+Include the `swaggersnippet.min.js` file created after building the the library (see above) in your HTML page:

+    <script type="text/javascript" src="path/to/swaggersnippet.min.js"></script>

+Use Swagger Snippet, which now defines the global variable `SwaggerSnippet`.

 ## Output
 The output for every endpoint is an object, containing the `method`, `url`, a human-readable `description`, and the corresponding `resource` - all of these values stem from the specification.
 In addition, within the `snippets` list, an object containing a code snippet for every chosen target is provided.
 As of version `0.4.0`, the snippets include examplary payload data.